 Suicidal thoughts.
-While there are links between self-harm and suicide, the fact that a child / young person is self-harming does not necessarily mean they will go on to attempt suicide.
-A child may be feeling very alone, lost, frightened, confused.
+While there are links between self-harm and suicide, the fact that a young person / young person is self-harming does not necessarily mean they will go on to attempt suicide.
+A young person may be feeling very alone, lost, frightened, confused.
 You may be feeling there is no other way out of your problem, difficulties, worries, feelings, or whatever reason you are contemplating taking your life.